 Software tool used to set up data loggers and peripherals, and to configure PakBus settings before those devices are deployed in the field and/or added to networks.
+Also called DevConfig.

 DHCP

 Dynamic Host Configuration Protocol.
 A TCP/IP application protocol.